The Tesla World Light | Watch 5 Films About Wild Inventors

-Set to make its world premiere at TIFF2017 this fall, THE TESLA WORLD LIGHT is a dazzling short film about the father of alternating current, visionary inventor Nikola Tesla.
-Inspired by real events, director Matthew Rankin’s avante-garde-influenced film offers up a tragic fantasy as Tesla makes one last appeal to J.P.
+This dazzling short about the father of alternating current, visionary inventor Nikola Tesla, is the brainchild of Winnipeg director, Matthew Rankin.
+This avant-garde portrait offers up a tragic fantasy as Tesla makes one last appeal to J.P.
 Morgan, his onetime benefactor.

 Tesla’s discoveries built the very foundation for the modern power grid.
 But there are other discoveries you can make in the NFB collection, with films about wild inventors and their wonderful creations.